erpas/rgis/rivergis/help/ras1d_geometry.rst

 Lateral Structures
 ------------------

+Lateral structures are represented by ``LateralStructures`` layer.
+The layer can be also used to model levees or high ground that can be overtopped and connected to a storage area or another river.
+It is treated in a similar manner to inline structures.
+Rules for the layer are described on p.
+4-38 of the `HEC-GeoRAS documentation`_.

 ==============  ==================================================================
 .               ``RAS Geometry`` > ``Lateral Structures`` > ``River/Reach Names``
 ==============  ==================================================================

+Finds a river that the structures are located on.

 ==============  ==================================================================
 .               ``RAS Geometry`` > ``Lateral Structures`` > ``Stationing``
 ==============  ==================================================================

+Calculates stations of the structures.

 ==============  ==================================================================
 .               ``RAS Geometry`` > ``Lateral Structures`` > ``Elevations``
 ==============  ==================================================================

+Probes DTM raster(s) for the top-of-weir elevations.

 ==============  ==================================================================
 |latbutton|  ``RAS Geometry`` > ``Lateral Structures`` > ``All``
 ==============  ==================================================================

+Performs all of the above lateral structure actions.

   .. |latbutton| image:: img_ico/ras1dLateralStruct.png